bajetech/digitalbits-hd-wallet/README.md

 ## Credits

 This package was copied and adapted from [`stellar-hd-wallet`](https://github.com/chatch/stellar-hd-wallet) for use with the [DigitalBits blockchain network](https://digitalbits.io), which is itself adapted from the [Stellar blockchain network](https://www.stellar.org).

+Specifically the following differences from `stellar-hd-wallet` are worthy of mention:

+- GitHub Actions is used for a CI workflow instead of Travis CI.
+- All package dependencies and dev dependencies are brought up-to-date and the code modified where necessary to use up-to-date APIs.
+- The `xdb-digitalbits-base` package is used instead of `stellar-base`.
+- The source and test files were converted to ES modules.